Building a ‘Feedback Culture’, Changing for a Digitalized Future

 Everyone felt the downturn in the economy, and all the players in Hungary were hit by the government’s bank levy.
 That was introduced in September 2010 at a rate of 0.5%, then in 2011 set at a rate of 0.53 % for balance sheet totals of more than HUF 50 billion.
 Although it was reduced in 2017 to 0.21%, the tax is still in existence.

 But even with the tax in place, business looks promising, the CEO says.
 “There is good business ahead.
-The economy is doing well, and we are a mirror of the economy; we will increase our market share.”
+The economy is doing well and while it is true we are a mirror of the economy, we are also working to grow through our own activities; we will increase our market share.”

 He says that Commerzbank has targetted sustainable growth with a double digit CAGR growth.
 “Our market share positions us as a well-known bank in corporate business and on the other hand leaves nice room for growth!”
 Part of that growth is being driven by a trend of Hungarian corporates switching from Hungarian banks that lack an international network.